Compliance and enforcement

-A licensee, responsible person and other persons involved in the sale or supply of liquor may face serious penalties for breaches of legislative requirements.
+A licensee, responsible person and other persons involved in the sale or supply of liquor could face serious penalties for breaches of legislative requirements.

-Non-compliant matters may be dealt with through written warnings, an expiation notice, a disciplinary hearing before the Commissioner or the Liquor Licensing Court.
+Non-compliant matters could be dealt with through written warnings, an expiation notice, a disciplinary hearing before the commissioner or the Liquor Licensing Court.